5. Patterns

 5.1:1 Refutability is a property of patterns that expresses the ability to match all possible values of a type.

-5.1:2 An irrefutable pattern is a pattern that always matches the value it is being matched against.
+5.1:2 An irrefutable pattern is a pattern that always matches any value of its type.

-5.1:3 A refutable pattern is a pattern that has a possibility of not matching the value it is being matched against.
+5.1:3 A refutable pattern is a pattern that has a possibility of not matching a value of its type

 5.1:4 A pattern that is not an irrefutable pattern is a refutable pattern.